 goal of helping gardeners integrate the art of garden design

-forgetting that gardening can be -
+supports them, without forgetting that gardening can be -

-and should be

-tons of inspiring and creative fun, not "work"!
+and should be - tons of inspiring and creative fun, not

-ideas to take home to their own garden.
+design ideas to take home to your garden.
 The

-underlying fact that even the smallest garden
+underlying fact that even the smallest garden should be your

 Gardening isn't just about an

-plants, gardens, and the joy they can bring to
+my passion for plants, gardens and the joy they can bring